brev/web-image-gen/packages/cli/README.md

 In `static/images` we have subdirectories for different groups of images (`countries`, `fruits`).
-Under those subdirs we have original high-resolution source images named for each country or fruit (`italy`, `pear`).
+Under those subdirs we have original high-resolution source images named for each country or fruit (`italy.jpg`, `pear.jpg`).
 Alongside each original image, we have optional credit and license information in a `json` file.

 ## Run